Arizona: Climate

+Arizona is considered as relatively vulnerable to climate change, which can make six of Arizona's 15 counties uninhabitable for humans by the years 2040–2060.
+This was the cautionary warning made by a December 2020 study released by ProPublica and Rhodium Group.

 Demographics

 The United States Census Bureau records Arizona's population as 7,151,502 in the 2020 census, a 12% increase since the 2010 United States census.

 Arizona remained sparsely settled for most of the 19th century.
 The 1860 census reported the population of "Arizona County" to be 6,482, of whom 4,040 were listed as "Indians", 21 as "free colored", and 2,421 as "white".
-Arizona's continued population growth puts an enormous stress on the state's water supply.
+Arizona's continued population growth has put an enormous stress on the state's water supply.
 As of 2011, 61% of Arizona's children under age one belonged to racial groups of color.